-The Horner House is valued for its modest Craftsman style architecture.
-The Craftsman style was typified by rational space planning, the use of natural materials and a mix of traditional design elements inspired by the Arts and Crafts movement, such as sloping rooflines, overhanging eaves, and patterned wood shingles.
-The Craftsman style was popularized through countless periodicals and plan books, expressing both the traditional aspects of the Arts and Crafts movement as well as modern lifestyles.
-The Horner House represents the reserved type of building construction occurring in Surrey during the austere inter-war period of the mid-1920s.
-Incorporating quality local materials such as cedar shingle siding and modest design elements, the Horner House illustrates the persistent influence of the Craftsman style of architecture during the inter-war period.
+The Hall is also valued for its modest vernacular Craftsman style architecture.
+The Craftsman style was typified by rational space planning, the use of natural materials, and a mix of traditional design elements inspired by the Arts and Crafts movement.
+Though modest in design, the Hall represents the reserved type of building construction that occurred in Surrey during the austere inter-war period of the mid-1920s.
+Incorporating quality local materials, such as cedar drop siding and minimal design elements, the Hall illustrates the persistent influence of the Craftsman style of architecture during the inter-war period.